Hello, World! - with Mesh

 Next, we'll need to read the validator from the blueprint (plutus.json

 ) we generated earlier.
 We'll also need to convert it to a format that Mesh understands.
-This is done by serializing the validator and then converting it to a hexadecimal text string as shown below:
+This is done by serializing the validator and then converting it to a hexadecimal text string, we can do this by using the applyParamsToScript

 const blockchainProvider = new BlockfrostProvider(process.env.BLOCKFROST_PROJECT_ID);